1. Winston Churchill’s mother was an American.

 In July 1945, after Germany had surrendered but not Japan, Britain held its first general election in a decade.
 To the surprise of many, Churchill’s Conservative Party lost in a landslide, having been successfully portrayed by the Labour Party as anti-worker and anti-welfare.
 “They have a perfect right to kick us out,” he purportedly said upon hearing the news.
 “That is democracy.
 That is what we have been fighting for.”
 He returned to the premiership in 1951, remaining there until ill health induced him to resign three-and-a-half years later.

 Despite his misgivings about communism, Churchill gladly allied himself with the Soviet Union during World War II.
-Afterwards, however, he began to harbor serious misgivings about the Soviet Union’s aims.
+Afterward, however, he began to harbor serious misgivings about the Soviet Union’s aims.
 In a March 1946 speech, he spoke of “an iron curtain [that] has descended across the continent.”
-“Behind that line,” he said, countries are subject “to a very high and, in many cases, increasing measure of control from Moscow.”
+“Behind that line,” he said, countries are subject “to a very high and, in many cases, an increasing measure of control from Moscow.”
 From that point forward, Western officials continuously mentioned the “iron curtain” when talking about the USSR.

 Churchill wrote volumes of books over the course of his life, the first of which detailed his army experiences in India, Sudan and South Africa.
 He later penned a biography of his father, a biography of the first Duke of Marlborough, numerous volumes on World War I and World War II, a history of English-speaking peoples and one novel that he urged his friends not to read.
 In 1953, while serving his second term as prime minister, he received the Nobel Prize in Literature for “his mastery of historical and biographical description as well as for brilliant oratory in defending exalted human values.”